-How successful a credit union is at earning money affects its long-term survivability.
-A credit union can retain its earnings, giving a boost to its capital cushion, or put them to work addressing problematic loans, likely making the credit union more resilient in tough times.
-Losses, on the other hand, take away from a credit union's ability to do those things.
+How successful a credit union is at earning money affects its safety and soundness.
+A credit union can retain its earnings, giving a boost to its capital cushion, or put them to work addressing problematic loans, likely making the credit union better able to withstand financial shocks.
+Conversely, losses take away from a credit union's ability to do those things.

-One sign that CME is outperforming its peers in this area was its earnings ratio of 8.00 percent in our test, higher than the average for all credit unions.
+One sign that CME is beating its peers in this area was its earnings ratio of 0.00 percent in our test, higher than the average for all credit unions.